Rustixir/joker_query/README.md

 # JokerQuery

-The Joker is a cute sql query builder with Joker can implement most complex queries with sugar syntax and high performance
+The JokerQuery is a cute sql query builder with JokerQuery can implement most complex queries with sugar syntax and high performance

 # Features